Rice-MECE-Capstone-Projects/SwitchMCU/S25_core/rtl/riscv32i_module/README.md

 program.hex  --> This is the program memory that is loaded into instrtion memory

 assembly/program_disassembly.txt and assembly/instructions.log --> This is the instructions in assebly generagted by compiler but annotated to be human readable (NOTE the code does not start at address zero )

+#### assembly/instructions.log  will have the starting address to put in pc.v
+Example:
+000000ec <_start>: --> starting address should be 0xEC

 Makefile --> script which runs the i-verilog simulation, generates vcd and simulation file (these files are not uploaded into git)